-The ultimate result of this endeavour was the inception of European-American University (EAU) (Commonwealth of Dominica) in 2003, where Professor Kersey served as President and Director of Academic Affairs until the merger of European-American University into the Western Orthodox University at the end of 2016.
+The ultimate result of this endeavour was the inception of European-American University (EAU) (Commonwealth of Dominica) in 2003, where John Kersey served as President and Director of Academic Affairs.
+European-American University merged into the Western Orthodox University at the end of 2016.

 The vision of education that is promoted through John Kersey’s management is one of tailored solutions for discerning high achievers who wish to engage dynamically with their own individualized educational process and who prefer the efficiency and freedom from bureaucracy that this can offer, rather than the mass market product available elsewhere.
 As part of his academic responsibilities, John Kersey oversees several research centres, including the the online Henselt Library, which makes rare scores of nineteenth-century piano music available to the public, OXCEL – The Oxford Centre for Leadership and the Holy Apostles Glastonbury Biblical Seminary, which continues to function as the seminary for the Apostolic Episcopal Church.
 John Kersey holds a full professorship in the International Program at the Universidad Empresarial de Costa Rica (UNEM).